ryankarlos/bigdataeng/src/task2/README.md

 ```

 This will run the wget command to download the file from the url, with any error, redirected to `/dev/null`.
+The `-c` flag will resumes an interrupted download previously started by `wget` itself.
 To run the script, execute the following command, which takes the inputfile path as an argument.
+Since the urls in this `inputfile` example are fake, you will not see any output in stdout as all
+the errors are redirected to `/dev/null`.

 ```
 cd src/task2 ;